What to Eat When Potassium Levels are High

 There are other fruits that are high in potassium.
 These are a few of the primary culprits however and a good to avoid.
 Orange juice and pomegranate juice are also very high in potassium and should be avoided when trying to lower your potassium levels.

 There are plenty of vegetables on the list as well.
 While leafy greens are almost always good dietary choices, this isn’t the case when you’re avoiding potassium.
 This includes kale, turnips, spinach, mustard greens, and chard.
 Additionally, beans are a big no-no meaning you shouldn’t eat black beans, kidney beans, lima beans, or any other beans.
 Pumpkins, tomatoes (including juices, sauces, etc.), and squash are on the chopping block too as they contain more potassium than is safe for you to consume.

-Here’s What to Eat When Potassium Levels are High
+Here’s What To Eat When Potassium Levels Are High

 These are a few of the foods that fit under the category of “what to eat when potassium levels are high.”
 They’re good choices because of their low levels of potassium and you can have them on the menu far more often than alternatives.
 The potassium content of these foods are in the low-potassium foods range of less than 200 mg of potassium per serving.

 Apples, cranberries, grapes, blueberries, pineapple, strawberries, raspberries, and more are great fruits to have handy when your sweet tooth attacks as they are lower in potassium than other fruit options.
 Juices that are low potassium are apple juice, grape juice, and pineapple juice that make great beverages for chronic kidney disease patients.

 Aside from fruits and vegetables there are other foods choices to consider when exploring what to eat when potassium levels are high.
 They include bread, nondairy creamers, rice, and pasta.
 Most of the time you can eat white bread and non-dairy milks like rice milk and soy milk.
 White rice and pasta are typically great choices but be sure to read the nutrition facts labels.

 In addition to eating a low potassium menu and meal plan, you should also find out how to avoid getting your potassium levels so high in the first place.
 Common sense things like eating foods that are low in potassium and avoiding those that are high in potassium isn’t always enough.
 You should also practice moderation when eating any foods and go for variety when exploring your menu options.
 A typical low potassium diet has less than 2000 mg of potassium per day.